MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/azure-rms-aka.md

 author: Cabailey
 ---

-# Azure Rights Management Also Known As
+# Azure Rights Management - also known as ...

 Azure Rights Management is also known as *Azure Rights Management service*, but because it runs as a service in Azure, the "service" is often omitted from its name.
 It is the cloud version of *Active Directory Rights Management Services* (AD RMS), which was first released as *Windows Rights Management Services* (Windows RMS).